aaron-dv/aaron-dv/README.md

 <br>

-Welcome to my GitHub :)
+Hi there & welcome to my GitHub :)

 I'm an aspiring software developer from Cape Town, South Africa, who is making a career change from the aviation industry.

-I’ve completed a 9-week data science bootcamp with [Le Wagon](https://github.com/LeWagon) & am now busy with a few other courses to further upskill myself 🌱
+I’ve completed a 9-week data science bootcamp with [Le Wagon](https://github.com/LeWagon) & am currently busy with a few other courses to further upskill myself.

 You'll find all my projects here, documenting some of my explorations in tech so far.

-In my spare time, you'll most likely find working on my health/fitness, doing martial arts or partner dancing 🕺
+In my spare time, you'll most likely find me working on my health/fitness, doing martial arts, or partner dancing 🕺

 <br>